-It's my firm belief that, when you stop learning, you're dead - or you might as well be.
+It's my firm belief that the secret to long life and happiness is to keep learning, discovering new ideas and building new skills.
 This is a place where I hope to share many of my hobbies and interests, and hopefully encourage others with creative and enquiring minds to have a go as well.

-Image of the Month for June 2017: Saturn
+Image of the Month for January 2021: The Horsehead and Flame Nebulas

 So far the topics covered by this website concentrate on four main areas: